 Over the course of 2018, at the request of the Committee itself, the Audit Committee meetings were attended by the Director of Internal Audit and Risk Control and the Corporate Director of Economics and Finance, solely to report on matters within their remit.
-In 2018 and 2019, pursuant to key recommendations on corporate governance, the individual and consolidated annual accounts that are submitted to the Audit Committee for its approval by the Board of Directors were previously certified by the managing director, the Corporate Economic-Financial Director and.

-3.3.1.2 Responsibilities and Activity Amongst other duties, the functions of the Audit Committee include those of providing support to the Board of Directors in its supervision of the financial reporting process, of the risk management and internal control systems, of the independence of the External Auditor, compliance with the law and with internal regulations and the rules governing relations with the Company's shareholders, and any other responsibilities expressly assigned to it by the Board of Directors.
+3.3.1.2 Responsibilities and Activity

+Amongst other duties, the functions of the Audit Committee include those of providing support to the Board of Directors in its supervision of the financial reporting process, of the risk management and systems, internal control the of independence of the External Auditor, compliance with the law and with internal regulations and the rules governing relations with the Company's shareholders, and any other responsibilities expressly assigned to it by the Board of Directors.